leestevetk/WSBEditor/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 > A sidenote: the author happens to a little law student in Hong Kong and is a bit curious about the legal force of GPL in English law jurisdictions.
-Please also reach me out if you know any English/Commonwealth cases on the subject.
+Please reach me out if you know any English/Commonwealth court rulings on the subject.